lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 This section presents routines for serializing and deserializing composite public keys, private keys, and signature values to bytes via simple concatenation of the underlying encodings of the component algorithms.
 The functions defined in this section are considered internal implementation details and are referenced from within the public API definitions in {{sec-sigs}}.

-Deserialization is possible because ML-DSA has fixed-length public keys, private keys (seeds), and signature values as shown in the following table.
+Deserialization is possible because ML-DSA has fixed-length public keys, private keys (seeds), and signature values as shown in the following table, which is similar to Table 2 from [FIPS.204], but with a different private key representation.

 | Algorithm | Public key  | Private key | Signature |
 | --------- | ----------- | ----------- |  -------- |